 Material reception conditions shall be available for applicants from the moment they make their application for international protection.
 According to the law, reception conditions are available for “applicants [who] do not have sufficient means to have a standard of living adequate for their health and to enable their subsistence”.
 Applicants with sufficient resources or who have been working for a reasonable amount of time may be required to contribute to the cost of material reception conditions.
 However, no specific indication is provided as to the level of personal resources required, and it is unclear how this is determined, and by whom.
 It is also unclear as to whether an assessment of the risk of destitution is actually carried out.
 Asylum seekers are not formally required to declare any resources.
 The vast majority of applicants in Malta arrive irregularly by boat and do not have any resources.
 Applicants arriving regularly, or who were already present in Malta, can ask for a space in a reception centre which can only be afforded upon availability.

 Regulation 16 of the Reception Regulations states that asylum seekers who feel aggrieved by a decision relating to the Regulations may be granted leave to appeal before the Immigration Appeals Board, established by the Immigration Act.
+However, according to lawyers assisting asylum seekers in at the IAB, no cases are taken to the Board due to the lack of information about this remedy and the short deadline (3 days) to appeal.
+In practice, issues are settled between NGOs and AWAS through informal requests.

 Whilst the Reception Regulations apply to all asylum seekers, in practice, reception conditions may not be offered to asylum seekers who might have benefitted from them earlier and subsequently departed from the open centre system.
 This would apply, then, to persons who have submitted subsequent applications.
 As a matter of policy, persons departing from the open centre system are not generally authorised to re-enter it, consequently leading to a lack of provision of reception modalities.
 However, AWAS has indicated that some individuals may be authorised to return to reception centres, although this is rarely the case.
 Usually, those persons are asked to come to AWAS’ office to apply for accommodation.
 An assessment is then made by a social worker who first tries to refer the person to the mainstream services.
 No formal criteria exist to decide on why certain persons can be reintegrated in reception centres, but AWAS indicated that vulnerability is taken into account as a priority.